Self Hosting Guide

 • Git: For cloning the repository

-• SQLite: Included with Python (no separate installation needed)
+• SQLite: Included with Python (used by most legacy modules)

 Network Requirements